 Napa Valley AVA

-An elite, legendary, highly esteemed producer
+A legendary, highly esteemed producer

-The Butlers credit their success to the hard work of their wine and grape specialists.
+The Butlers credit much of their success to the hard work of their wine and grape specialists.
 For the vines, Juslyn takes advice from the Renteria Vineyard Management team, led by Salvador and Oscar Renteria.
 The father-son duo has produced outstanding grapes for many prestigious Napa Valley vineyards, and with their help, Juslyn has been able to select the most appropriate varieties for their vineyards and consistently farms the highest quality fruit.